turinggggg/fetch-test-repo/README.md

-# I love rust
-rust is great
-rust is good
-rust is awesome
+# Rust is fuuccckkkkiiiinnnnngggggggggg awesomeeeeeeeee.